Graffiti Abatement Program

 Who is responsible for graffiti removal on private property?

-Graffiti removal on private property is the responsibility of the property owner, with assistance from the graffiti abatement volunteers on a limited basis.
-Exceptions include private utility structures (boxes, poles, etc.) located in the public right-of-way, or State/County property, which can be referred to the appropriate agency.
+Graffiti removal on private property is the responsibility of the property owner, Exceptions include private utility structures (boxes, poles, etc.) located in the public right-of-way, or State/County property, which can be referred to the appropriate agency.
 See the sidebar list of contact numbers.